We’re often contacted by readers who are planning on moving to Lanzarote, either to retire, or to move here for work or

 You’ll have the chance to really “feel” Spanish by living in a rural area.
 You may still see people working the land with donkeys, you’ll be dealing a lot with small shopkeepers, and you’ll enjoy much more space, both inside and outside properties.
 Many villages still revolve around their Sociedades, and you’ll find you soon become a part of village life if you frequent yours.
 Rentals and house prices are generally the lowest in rural areas.

 Most village shops still observe siesta, and you won’t find English style food or newspapers in them.
 They are, however, great value for money and offer old fashioned, courteous service.
-The internet has reached the whole island, although speeds in rural areas may not be more than about 6MB.
+The internet has reached the whole island, so you won’t have a problem getting a high speed connection these days.
 You won’t find many people who can speak English in rural areas.

 If you’re considering moving to Lanzarote consider getting a copy of the story of our family’s move to the island: Living in Lanzarote